jam3gw/deep-research-assistant/website/README.md

-# Research Question Generator Frontend
+# Deep Research Assistant Frontend

-This is the frontend for the Research Question Generator, a tool that uses AI to break down complex research questions into manageable sub-questions and provide comprehensive answers.
+This is the frontend for the Deep Research Assistant, a tool that uses AI to break down complex research questions into manageable sub-questions and provide comprehensive answers.

 ## Features